 The remuneration of the non-executive members of the Board, as applicable, consists of fixed remuneration only, subject to the below, the amount of which is determined taking into account market and Group practices so as to ensure that it is consistent with normal remuneration levels for similar functions.

-The non-executive members of the Board who are members of the management body of companies in a parentsubsidiary or group relationship with the Bank may be remunerated by those companies, in which case they may not be remunerated for their functions in the Bank.
+The Group non-executive members of the Board may not be remunerated for their functions in the Bank.